smlpt/mastodon-sciview-take2/doc/CONTROLS.md

 # The mangling of pixels before they are displayed in sciview

+> Note: part of the volume transformations described here are currently non-functional,
+> because I need to figure out how update the data in real-time even for larger datasets.

 What originally was a technical necessity, the full copy of the relevant pixel data (that is, pixels from the chosen resolution for the currently displayed time point) into one re-used memory allows us to modify the data (pixels) before they are displayed.
-This enabled us to implement *gamma correction* as well as *track colors in-painting*.
+This enabled us to implement *gamma correction* and other value transformations.

 An illustrative screenshot of the [Mastodon freely available example project with pixel data](https://github.com/mastodon-sc/mastodon-example-data) could look like this:
 ![A screenshot of the Mastodon public demo data shown with this project](example_data.png)

+> Note: volume coloring used to be a feature, but was turned off for the time being and converted to a backlog feature due to its increased memory constrains.

 ## Gamma correction, and more...
 First we need to understand what happens to pixel values on their way to the screen: